TBroe/FX_CNN_NDF/README.md

 ## Directory overview

     ./data
-   Stores the raw currency timeseries data.
+   This directory needs to be created manually.
+It stores the raw currency timeseries data.
+   Requirements: Raw currency data .txt file to be downloaded from http://www.forextester.com/data/datasources.
+   Manual transformation from .txt to .csv file necessary.

     ./code
    Stores the python scripts used for data preparation, training, testing and evaluation